devbisme/skidl/docs/index.md

 diode = Part(skidl_lib, 'D')                   # Instantiate a diode from the SKiDL library.
 ```

-You can also make ad-hoc libraries just by creating a SchLib object and adding
+You can make ad-hoc libraries just by creating a SchLib object and adding
 Part objects to it:

 ```py